top of page

 RenTec built this and many more complex strategies that ran on powerful computers.
 These strategies submitted thousands of trades per day across various asset classes, expecting each trade to generate a small profit on average.
 These strategies were able to run without human intervention.

-Rentec, along with other large quant funds such as D.E Shaw (where Jeff Bezos worked before launching Amazon), have now been trading this way for decades.
+Rentec and other large quant funds, such as D.E Shaw (where Jeff Bezos worked before launching Amazon), have been trading this way for decades.
 Indeed, it was estimated that D.E.
 Shaw alone traded as much as 5% of the daily volume on American stock markets pre-1998.

 Successful money maker

-Rentec is considered by many to be the most successful money-maker in recent history.
+Many consider Rentec to be the most successful money-maker in recent history.
 Their Medallion fund, now mostly run for employees, returned 66% annualised before fees over a 30-year span from 1988 to 2018.

 Having an edge